-DGCA Slaps Rs 10 Lakh Penalty On Air India
+DGCA slaps Rs 10 lakh penalty on Air India

 These pertain to “not providing hotel accommodation for passengers affected by delayed flights, non-training of some of their ground personnel as per the stipulations and non-payment of compensation to international business class passengers who were made to travel on unserviceable seats”, it said.

 For these lapses, the regulator has imposed a financial penalty of Rs 10 lakh.
-(Agencies)
+(PTI)